 These days, spokesperson responsibilities invariably include online communication, and social media is a very easy place to make a mistake.

 Matching potential spokespersons’ skills with their assignments as a member of the Crisis Communications Team is critical.

 Some spokespersons may naturally excel at all forms of crisis communications – traditional media, social media, B2B, internal, etc. Others may be more limited.
 Only certain types of highly sensitive crises (e.g., ones involving significant loss of life) virtually mandate the chief executive be the lead spokesperson unless there is very good cause to the contrary.

 The fact is that some chief executives are brilliant organizational leaders but not very effective in-person communicators.
 The decision about who should speak is made after a crisis breaks – but the pool of potential spokespersons should be identified and trained in advance.

-Not only are spokespersons needed for media communications, but for all types and forms of communications, internal and external, including on-camera, at a public meeting, at employee meetings, etc. You really don’t want to be making decisions about so many different types of spokespersons while “under fire.”
+Not only are spokespersons needed for media communications, but for all types and forms of communications, internal and external.
+This includes on-camera, at a public meeting, at employee meetings, etc. You really don’t want to be making decisions about so many different types of spokespersons while “under fire.”

 4. Spokesperson Training